exactly-once/Home/content/posts/improving-outbox.md

 The root cause of the issue can be easily seen in line 34 where we remove the content of the outgoing messages but we leave the ID of the incoming message.
 Why?
 Because we need it for the deduplication check done in line 5.

-What can we do to remove the need for keeping all these message IDs around inside out entity state?
+What can we do to remove the need for keeping all these message IDs around as part of the entity state?
 Notice the requirement for correct deduplication is that we need to keep the IDs of all processed messages for the entire deduplication period without any interruptions but it does not state where these IDs are stored.
 As long as they are **in at least one location**, we can move them around at will.
 So how about this:

 {{< highlight c "linenos=inline,hl_lines=,linenostart=1" >}}
 await deduplicationStore.Add(messageId);